Scout Client

 Arbitrary key/value pairs used to filter the metadata.

-See Index detail: “/:index-name/” for more information.
+See Index detail for more information.

 create_document(content, indexes[, identifier=None[, attachments=None[, **metadata]]])